21 Software Engineer Technical Interview Questions and Answers for 2023

 Question 16: Explain the differences between black-box testing and white-box testing.

 Answer: Black-box testing validates if a program produces the desired output based on the input data.
 This kind of testing doesn’t look into how the program has implemented functionality.
 White-box testing checks for the expected output based on the input.
 Additionally, this kind of testing also verifies whether a program has implemented the code correctly.

 Software engineering interview questions for senior programmers

 When interviewing senior software engineers, you might need to use the “whiteboard coding” practice.
 It requires the candidate to write either the pseudocode or the code to solve a problem.
 Additionally, use the following technical software engineer interview questions while interviewing a senior software engineer:

 Question 17: Explain the advantages of creating an API during software development.

 Answer: Creating an API offers the following advantages:

-- Using APIs help software developers integrate new sources of data into the application.
-They don’t need to change the front-end of the application when integrating new data sources.
+- Using APIs helps software developers integrate new sources of data into the application.
+They don’t need to change the front end of the application when integrating new data sources.

 - Using APIs allows flexibility since APIs make the delivery of services and information easier.

 Question 18: What are the advantages of object-oriented programming (OOP)?